Frequently asked questions

 - Fun dives

-Some events and activities come at an additional cost.
-The club does its best to keep costs as low as possible for members.
+Please note that some events and activities come at an additional cost.
+The club does our best to keep costs as low as possible for members.
+Read more and join as a member.

-The club sees its role as distinct from freediving businesses and schools.
-Certifications, run by qualified instructors at established schools, ensure a baseline understanding of freediving and safety protocols.
-The club helps freedivers progress throughout their journey.
-Some of our coaches are instructors or assistant instructors.
+The Club sees our role as distinct to freediving businesses and schools.
+The certifications, run by businesses and schools, ensures there is a baseline understanding of freediving and safety protocols.
+Freedive certifications are run by qualified instructors.
+The role of the club is to help freedivers progress throughout their journey.
+At Sydney Seals, many of our members are instructors or assistant instructors.

-Currently, pool training runs on Tuesday evenings at Marrickville.
-We are exploring further locations for pool training.
+Currently, pool training runs on weekdays in Marrickville (Inner West) and Randwick (Eastern Suburbs).
+We are exploring further places for pool training.

-We recommend having all of your own equipment: a wetsuit, freediving fins, a weight belt, weights, mask, and snorkel.
-If you have any questions about gear, please ask.
+We recommend having all of your own equipment – this includes a wetsuit, freediving fins, a weight belt, weights, mask, snorkel.
+If you have any questions, please ask!

 We are spoilt for choice.
-The Eastern Beaches—Bondi, Maroubra, Clovelly, Coogee, Little Bay, La Pérouse—and the Northern Beaches like Shelly Beach are all on our doorstep.
-When you join the club, you get access to our WhatsApp group where you can connect with other members and organise dives.
+The Eastern Beaches—Bondi, Maroubra, Clovelly, Coogee, Little Bay, La Perouse— and the Northern Beaches like Shelly Beach are all on our doorstep.
+When you join the club, you get access to our WhatsApp group chat where you can connect with other members and organise dives.

-We call for committee nominations approximately each March, because committee members need to be elected each April.
-Terms last one year.
-We encourage all members to nominate.
+We will call for Committee nominations approximately each year in March, because Committee Members need to be elected in each April.
+Committee terms are for one year.
+We encourage members to nominate.
 You do not have to be on the committee to suggest or lead a project.